 Will belongings be safe in a self storage unit?

 Yes!
 Extra Space Storage’s self storage facilities have top-notch security features like electronic gate access and video surveillance.
 Some locations even offer more advanced security measures like on-site resident managers, security access to your floor only, and individually-alarmed units.

 Climate control can further protect your loved one’s possessions in self storage.
 Climate-controlled storage generally maintains the temperatures inside a storage unit to protect delicate items from being exposed to extreme temperatures that could cause damage.

 Helping your loved one transition to an assisted living community?
-Storage Express can make this major life transition easier.
-Reserve a storage unit with us today!
+Extra Space Storage can help make this major life transition easier.
+Find storage units near you!